 - Payload: any additional user defined connection data

 This is how the connection approval response is formed by server-side specific user code in the handler assigned to 'NetworkManager.ConnectionApprovalCallback'.
-On the server side, this class contains all of the connection approval response information required to either authorize or reject a player attempting to connect.
-It also contains the following properties:
+On the server side, this class has all of the connection approval response information required to either authorize or reject a player attempting to connect.
+It also has the following properties:

 - Approved: When